"Why would contractors do work which they aren't paid?"

 3. the specification is different

 The client must be notified of variations as soon as the contractor becomes aware of them, and certainly within the time specified in the contract.
 Failure to do so may mean the contractor loses their right to claim.
+An introduction to construction variation claims for construction project managers Video 4 - Reasons claims are rejected

 The contractor should ensure that the person preparing the variation has the required knowledge and experience to prepare the claim.
 If there’s any doubt as to the validity of the claim, or what should be included, seek advice from experts within the company or from outside providers.
 The cost of getting proper advice is often far outweighed by the revenue that can be earned by an expertly formulated and drafted claim.

 Pricing the variation correctly is a topic which I will discuss in the future.
+15 Rules for construction variation claims and change orders

 (An article adapted from the book ‘Building a Successful Construction Company; The Practical Guide’ by Paul Netscher)